Our Will making service is free for all Queenslanders. Request an appointment at a location near you.

 What is a Will?

-A Will is a legal document that outlines how you would like your assets (estate) distributed when you die and appoints the person who will be responsible for the administration of your estate.
-The people who receive your estate are referred to as your beneficiaries.
+A Will is a legal document that outlines how you would like your assets (estate) distributed when you die and names who you would like to administer your estate.
+It also gives you the opportunity to:

 What if I die without a valid Will?

 If you die without a Will, the Succession Act 1981 sets out the rules for distributing your assets.